bcgov/aries-vcr/docs/IndyCat-REST-Hooks.md

 ## Registration

 You must register to setup an identity (ID and password) in order to create and manage subscriptions.
 Your subscritions will be protected with your ID and password.
-In your own Indy Catalyst deployment you can modify the security scheme to integrate with an external security provider, such as KeyCloak or &etc ...
+In your own Aries VCR deployment you can modify the security scheme to integrate with an external security provider, such as KeyCloak or &etc ...

 The registration endpoint is `/hooks/register` and you must provide the following data: